 One can trace these rare creatures using the fresh leftovers from the bamboo shoots that they fed on within the bamboo forest.
 However, trackers are always sent to the forest to trace where they are found an hour before visitors are sent to the forest to look out for these amazing creatures.

-In most cases, golden monkeys spend much of their time on top of the bamboo and they are very jumpy and while taking photos, one has to be very sharp otherwise you can miss to catch clear pictures.
-But interestingly, due to habituation, most of them have got used to human presence and you can have good time with them, explore their behavior and also take as many photos as you can.
+In most cases, golden monkeys spend much of their time on top of the bamboo and they are very jumpy and while taking photos, one has to be very sharp otherwise you can miss catching clear pictures.
+But interestingly, due to habituation, most of them have got used to human presence and you can have a good time with them, explore their behavior, and also take as many photos as you can.
 However, this category of primates is so playful and leaves travelers delighted with their behaviors.

-A trek to see these remarkable primates, isn’t that strenuous as most of the moneksy can be traced around the bamboo forest in an area which is generally gentle hence making it simpler for one to hike through.
+A trek to see these remarkable primates isn’t that strenuous as most of the monkeys can be traced around the bamboo forest in an area that is generally gentle hence making it simpler for one to hike through.
 Interested trekkers need to have just basic fitness and they will be good to go.

 What to carry for golden monkey tracking in Volcanoes National Park Rwanda?

 Like mountain gorilla trekking, golden monkey adventures equally require one to be well prepared and pack appropriately for this life-changing experience.
-The most significant items to consider in your packing list include golden monkey trekking permits which cost $100 per person, rain jacket or poncho, bottled water, camera, good hiking boots or shoes which are waterproof and light weight.
+The most significant items to consider in your packing list include golden monkey trekking permits which cost $100 per person, rain jacket or poncho, bottled water, camera, good hiking boots, or shoes that are waterproof and lightweight.